 Besides Sponsors and Corporate Members, The Royal Institution of Australia may partner with other organisations that have a similar or complementary public interest agenda as The Royal Institution of Australia, and require distribution for their content through The Royal Institution of Australia, under a formal agreement.

 Third party content is editorial content and must not be mistaken for advertising.
 The Royal Institution of Australia will assess the content against the content criteria set out in this editorial policy in the clauses under sections 1, 2, and 3.

 5.3 Right of Refusal

 The Royal Institution of Australia holds the right to refuse content from any third party if the content doesn’t comply with this editorial policy.

-Australia’s Science Channel can advise on production from, or produce content for third parties at a fee for service.
+The Royal Institution of Australia can advise on production from, or produce content for, third parties at a fee for service.